Manufacturer Marketing Tips: 8 Keys to Success

 Traditionally, manufacturers created goods and services, trained inside and outside sales staff, and sent those professionals out to connect directly with potential customers at trade shows, in offices, and via tightly controlled advertising campaigns in industry publications.

+Lead generation was mostly the task of the sales department.
 Even a decade ago, this type of sales-only relationship with business partners worked.
-But in today’s competitive landscape, manufacturers are no longer off the hook for marketing.
-Manufacturers, both buying and selling, tend to stay within small circles of existing relationships.
+But in today’s dynamic world, manufacturers are no longer off the hook for marketing.

 Historically, it was about who you knew and who would refer you to someone else.
 This is still true today to some extent.
 But content marketing, social media, search engine optimization, and a variety of other inbound – and integrated – marketing efforts change that story, making it possible to rise above the referral and grow your business in new ways.